NeuroTechSC/neurotechML/README.md

 13. Recorded diverse set of sEMG data (see `data/chris_final/`) with 4 new muscle groups - `2023/06/09`
 14. Made training example sets with window sizes 5, 10, and 30 (see `Data_Processing_Final.ipynb`) - `2023/06/15`
 15. Trained various models, experimented with hyperparameters and network architectures
+16. Achieved ~98.1% accuracy on test data (window=5) with 223,533 parameters
-16. Assessed and examined data processing methods - `2023/06/22`
+17. Assessed and examined data processing methods - `2023/06/22`
-17. Experimented with different data processing methods, no promising results
+18. Experimented with different data processing methods, no promising results
-18. Combined the model with a multi-threaded python program to predict phonemess in real time (see `live_app/`) - `2023/06/25`
+19. Combined the model with a multi-threaded python program to predict phonemes in real time (see `live_app/`) - `2023/06/25`
-19. Collaborated with club members to record final project presentation for the NTX Student Club Competition 2023 - `2023/06/27`
+20. Collaborated with club members to record final project presentation for the NTX Student Club Competition 2023 - `2023/06/27`

 ### **Next Steps**

 Many many possible next steps:
 - Get more and better data
-- Figure out best data processing/traning example generation methods
+- Figure out best data processing/training example generation methods
 - Improve model architecture/hyperparameters
 - Get the live app working
 - Build a better, FPGA-based hardware board for data collection